 12 to 6 months before departure: strategic planning phase

 The planning phase establishes the foundation for everything that follows.
-During this period, finalize your visa strategy (Golden Visa, D7, or D8 Digital Nomad), engage a Portuguese immigration lawyer, and begin the document preparation process.
-If using the Golden Visa, execute the qualifying investment or donation and submit the AIMA application.
-If using the D7, compile passive income documentation and schedule the consular appointment.
+During this period, finalize your visa strategy (Golden Visa, Golden Visa, or Golden Visa), engage a Portuguese immigration lawyer, and begin the document preparation process.
+If using the Golden Visa, execute the qualifying investment or investment and submit the AIMA application.
+If using the Golden Visa, compile passive income documentation and schedule the consular appointment.
 Initiate the FBI background check immediately — at 10 to 16 weeks for processing and apostille, it is the single longest dependency in the document chain.

-Begin state tax exit planning if you reside in a high-tax jurisdiction.
+Begin state financial exit planning if you reside in a high-tax jurisdiction.
 California, New York, and New Jersey have aggressive residency audit programs, and establishing a clean break requires changing voter registration, transferring your driver's license, notifying your employer, and documenting the domicile change.
 If you will realize capital gains from liquidating investments to fund the move, the timing of those sales relative to your state exit date can save $30,000 to $70,000 or more.
-Coordinate with a CPA experienced in international and state tax planning.
+Coordinate with a financial advisor experienced in international and state financial planning.